fxn-m/fxn-m.github.io/src/content/blog/bang.md

 ### The solution(s)

 There are two:
-1. Escape the special character so it's not interpreted by the terminal (in this case, '`\!'`) `$ echo "print('Hello world\!')" > app.py`
+1. Escape the special character so it's not interpreted by the terminal. <br>
+        `$ echo "print('Hello world\!')" > app.py`

-2. Enclose the entire string in single quotes, preventing Bash from intepreting any special characters inside the string.
+2. Enclose the entire string in single quotes, preventing Bash from intepreting any special characters inside the string. <br>
         `$ echo 'print("Hello world!")' > app.py`

 Now, all's good: